-If this is your first Global Village work trip you may be feeling anxious.
-A wild mix of questioning scenarios is most likely running rampant through your mind.
-What will the experience be like?
+If this is your first Global Village work trip, you may be feeling anxious.
+Questions are likely running rampant through your mind: What will the experience be like?
 Where will we sleep?
 Is the work difficult?
 Why am I doing this?
 What can I expect?

 Successful work trips have been taking place for years.
-However, each trip is also a unique and exciting opportunity to encounter the 'unknown'.
+However, each trip is also a unique and exciting opportunity to encounter the unknown.
 It's important that each time you embark on a Global Village work trip, you take a moment to visit your own thoughts and expectations before you travel.

-The articles in this chapter and the chapters that follow can provide a vehicle through which you can examine your own expectations.
+The articles in this chapter and the chapters that follow can provide a vehicle through which you can examine your expectations.

-What are your expectations?
+Consider your expectations